Attractions

 https://www.dunguairecastle.com/

-Rich with flora and fauna, underground cave networks and plateau top memories of ancient times past, the limestone pavements are home to some plant species not found anywhere else in the world.
+The Burren is rich with flora and fauna, underground cave networks and plateau top memories of ancient times past, the limestone pavements are home to some plant species not found anywhere else in the world.
 The region is really a feast for the senses and is safe and easily accessible when following the official tracks and trails.

 County Clare, Ireland